openplanet-nl/nadeoapi-docs/docs/live/clubs/upload-by-id.md

       type: integer
       description: The ID of the club the upload activity belongs to
       required: true
-    - name: bucketID
+    - name: activityId
       type: integer
-      description: The ID of the upload activity to be requested
+      description: The activity ID of the upload activity to be requested
       required: true
   query:
     - name: length